 - 3,300 BC: Evidence from Otzi the Iceman shows that Chaga was used by people towards the end of the Stone Age.

 - 3,000 BC: Legends of amazing birch fungus found in Western Siberia that has been used in health are told.
 Chaga is used by the Khanty and other Siberian peoples.

 - 2696 BC: Medicinal Mushrooms are classified by the Shen Nung Pen Ts'ao Ching among the "Upper Class" herbs, as the "King of Herbs" and "Gifts from the Gods"

 - 1000 BC: Chaga is used throughout Asia.
-In Traditional Chinese Culture, Chaga was used to balance the body's life energy or Chi and enhance immunity.
+In Traditional Chinese Culture, Chaga was used to balance the body's life energy they call ‘Chi’ and enhance immunity.

 - 15th Century AD: Use of Chaga and its health benefits are documented in Russian folklore.